insanoid/SwiftyJSONAccelerator/README.md

 **Version v1.4.0 Released!**

 - Generate models from multiple JSON files in a folder at with one click!
-- CLI interface - JSON to code directly from CLI, [read more about how it works!](#cli-readme)
+- CLI interface - JSON to code directly from CLI, [read more about how it works!](#CLI)
-- Removed Cocoapods internally due to CLI not being able to work with pods, switched to sub-modules.
+- Removed Cocoapods from the project due to CLI not being able to work with pods, switched to sub-modules.
+- Minor bug fixes.
+- Better installation directly from the repo with `make install`.

 [Previous Release Notes](#previous-releases)